kubernetes/community/sig-scalability/configs-and-limits/provider-configs.md

 ### Areas for Future Work

-* Leader election results are non-deterministic on on a typical cluster, and a config would be best served to be configured as worst-case.
+* Leader election results are non-deterministic on a typical cluster, and a config would be best served to be configured as worst-case.
 Not presently known whether there are performance impacts resulting from leader election resulting in either co-location or distribution of those components.

 * Improving the cluster performance loading to match production deployment scenarios is critical on-going work, especially clusterloader: [https://git.k8s.io/perf-tests/clusterloader](https://git.k8s.io/perf-tests/clusterloader)